Planes, Trains and Automobiles: New Ground Transportation Options to Airport

 City of Edmonton Manager of Transportation Planning Brice Stephenson reported that stoplights on 103/104 Streets from Argyle to 23rd Avenue are now synchronized for faster access to the airport.
 Stephenson estimated that changes on the southbound portion will reduce stops by half and save 15% of travel time; and northbound, result in a two-thirds reduction in stops and 20% time saving.

-The committee heard that new signage on Highway 2 northbound will be erected within two weeks, and further new signage on both provincial and city road corridors will be erected to better direct travelers.
+The committee heard that new signage on Highway 2 northbound will be erected within two weeks, and further new signage on both provincial and city road corridors will be erected to better direct travellers.
 The Highway 2 sign will provide motorists with the distance to several key points en route to downtown Edmonton, instead of only reporting the distance to the city centre.

 Edmonton Airports reported that plans to open a downtown terminal are at the property identification stage.
 Several sites are being examined for suitability.
 It is expected that a terminal without check-in will open by the fall, with the check-in component to follow within a year.